kantsirsolomia/movie_map/README.md

 on population.
 5.function_join() - joins all the functions and provides correct cooperation of functions.
+To find out information about films and locations I used "location.csv" file.

 Description of structure of html tags
 - - - - - - - - - - - - - - - - - - -